Local Geometry of the rough-smooth interface in the two-periodic Aztec diamond: Geometry of the full-plane smooth phase

 Next we describe the tree correspondence for the dimer model on $\mathbb{L}_R^\mathtt{f}$.
 This time, the graph for the \emph{primal} directed spanning tree, $\mathbb{T}_R^{\mathtt{f},p}$, has vertex set given by $\bar{\mathtt{W}}_0\cup(-1-2R,-2R)$ while the graph of the \emph{dual} directed spanning tree, $\mathbb{T}_R^{\mathtt{f},d}$, has vertex set given by $\bar{\mathtt{W}}_1$.
 The same correspondence between dimers and edges in the tree given in the correspondence on $\mathbb{L}_R^{\mathtt{w}}$ holds in this case.
 Here, the primal tree $\mathbb{T}_R^{\mathtt{f},p}$ is rooted at $(-1-2R,-2R)$, the dual tree is wired, and the dimer configuration on $\mathbb{L}_R^{\mathtt{f}}$ is completely determined by the primal tree on $\mathbb{T}_R^{\mathtt{f},p}$.

 As noted above for the Aztec diamond, there is a height function defined on faces $\mathbb{L}_R$ in one-to-one correspondence (up to height level) and dimer configurations on $\mathbb{L}_R$.
-Due to the bijection between dimers on $\mathbb{L}_R^\mathtt{w}$ and trees on $\mathbb{T}^{\mathtt{w},p}_R$, the height function is also encoded by trees on $\mathbb{T}^{\mathtt{w},p}_R$~\cite{KPW:00}.
-The main observation we need from~\cite{KPW:00} going forward is that two directed edges can only join the same tree if after winding\footnote{the winding number is defined as the number of right turns minus left turns}, they separate the same height.
+Due to the bijection between dimers on $\mathbb{L}_R^\mathtt{w}$ and trees on $\mathbb{T}^{\mathtt{w},p}_R$, the height function is in correspondence with trees on $\mathbb{T}^{\mathtt{w},p}_R$~\cite{KPW:00}. { In particular, each directed edge on $\mathbb{T}^{\mathtt{w},p}_R$ corresponds to two incident edges (which are in the same direction) on $\mathbb{L}_R^{\mathtt{w}}$, exactly one of which is covered by a dimer.
+Due to the correspondence between trees, dimers and heights, there are four heights around each directed edge on $\mathbb{T}^{\mathtt{w},p}_R$~\cite{KPW:00} (since there are four faces incident to each directed edge). } The main observation we need from~\cite{KPW:00} is that two directed edges of the same type are only able to join the same tree if after unwinding\footnote{the winding number is defined as the number of right turns minus left turns}, their heights match.

 Random directed drifted spanning tree can be generated using Wilson's algorithm~\cite{Wil:96}, which gives a convenient tool for infinite limits.
 Wilson's algorithm is briefly described as follows: define the loop erasure of a finite path $\mathcal{P}$, denoted by $\mathrm{LE}(\mathcal{P})$ to be the path after chronologically removing the loops of $\mathcal{P}$.
 This is well-defined when $\mathcal{P}$ does not visit any vertex infinitely often.
 Consider any ordering of the vertices $\{v_1, \dots ,v_{4R^2}\}$ of $\mathbb{T}_R^{\mathtt{w},p}$ and set $\mathcal{F}_0=\emptyset$.
 Let $\mathcal{P}_i$ denote the path generated by a random walk with weights $(1,1,a^{2},a^{2})$ in the directions $(e_1,e_2,-e_1,-e_2)$ started from $v_i$ which terminates if it exits $\mathbb{T}_R^{\mathtt{w},p}$ (i.e. it hits the single vertex connected to all the boundary vertices of $\mathbb{T}_R^{\mathtt{w},p}$) or hits $\mathcal{F}_{i-1}$ (if $v_i \in\mathcal{F}_{i-1}$, then the random walk has already hit $\mathcal{F}_{i-1}$).
 Then set $\mathcal{F}_i=\mathcal{F}_{i-1} \cup \mathrm{LE}(\mathcal{P}_i)$.
 The tree $\mathcal{F}_{4R^2}$ is a random drifted directed spanning tree.
 Note that the distribution of the tree is independent on the choice of ordering of the vertices~\cite{Wil:96}.